 If your house is considered community property, you will need your spouse's consent to sell it while the divorce is pending.
 A real estate agent can provide a comparative market analysis (CMA) based on recent sales of similar properties in the area.
 They can also provide insights into market trends, buyer preferences, and other factors that can impact the value of your home.

 After the sale is finalized, you'll need to repay mortgage debt and pay taxes or any sale-related expenses before splitting the remaining funds with your spouse.
 Keep in mind that Washington's equitable distribution doesn't necessarily mean you'll be required to split the proceeds 50/50.
 You could receive more or less than 50% of the value of the home, depending on the circumstances surrounding your divorce.

 A Word of Caution

 One often overlooked factor when you're selling your home before your divorce is finalized is the difficulty of obtaining financing for a new home purchase.
 Mortgage lenders tend to be reluctant to approve a home purchase while a divorce is pending because they do not know what the borrower's finances will look like afterward.
-If your goal is to obtain a mortgage for a new home, waiting until your divorce is finalized may make more sense.
+If you want to obtain a mortgage for a new home, waiting until your divorce is finalized may make more sense.